-- Group coaching (for example: coaching sessions or competitive matches) can be conducted but, if these activities involve more than 20 participants, they must be conducted in compliance with an appropriate COVID-19 Safety Plan.
-The 4 square metre rule and social distancing must be observed by all participants - Squad training may recommence - Continue to maintain social distancing (1.5m) at all times including when giving feedback and while the player is resting - Limit the use of coaching equipment such as target cones - Minimise student handling of coaching equipment e.g. balls, cones, markers - Payments to be made online via EFTPOS avoid handling cash.
+- Group coaching (for example: coaching sessions or competitive matches) can be conducted but, the two square metre (for regional/rural NSW indoor and outdoor coaching and Greater Sydney outdoor coaching) and four square metre (Greater Sydney indoor coaching) rule and social distancing must be observed by all participants - Squad training may continue - Continue to maintain social distancing (1.5m) at all times including when giving feedback and while the player is resting - Limit the use of coaching equipment such as target cones - Minimise student handling of coaching equipment e.g. balls, cones, markers - Payments to be made online via EFTPOS avoid handling cash.